 President and CEO

-Suzanne Ehlers, President & CEO of Population Action International, has worked for the last 15 years to promote women's health, rights and empowerment across the globe.
-Ms. Ehlers has carried out this work at PAI for the past decade and has led the organization since 2009.
+Suzanne Ehlers is President and CEO of PAI, and has worked for the last 20 years to promote women's health, rights and empowerment across the globe.
+Ms. Ehlers has carried out this work at PAI for more than a decade, and has led the organization since 2009.
 She is highly regarded as an advocate, convener, and thought leader.

 Ms. Ehlers has repeatedly served on the U.S. government delegation to the United Nations’ Commission on Population and Development.
-She is also a founding member of the reestablished Global Health Council, and she is an Environmental Leadership Liaison for Rachel's Network, a network of women leaders dedicated to the stewardship of the earth.
-Ms. Ehlers has previously served on the Board of Directors of the Janelia Family Foundation and The Biodiversity Project as well as the Steering Committee of the Asia Pacific Alliance.
+She serves as a board member for the U.S. Global Leadership Coalition and Ibis Reproductive Health; is an Environmental Leadership Liaison for Rachel's Network; and has previously sat on the Board of Directors of the Global Health Council, the Janelia Family Foundation, The Biodiversity Project, and the Asia Pacific Alliance.
 For two years, Ms. Ehlers co-led the Rights & Empowerment working group of FP2020.

-Ms. Ehlers is a frequent speaker on reproductive health issues and has been profiled by New York Times columnist Nick Kristof, National Journal and Grist.
-She was honored as one of Devex’s “40 under 40” International Development Leaders for 2011 and as a 2012 Young Global Leader by the World Economic Forum.
+Ms. Ehlers is a frequent speaker on issues of women’s health and rights and has been profiled by New York Times columnist Nick Kristof, National Journal and Grist.
+She was honored as a Devex’s “40 under 40” International Development Leader, and by the World Economic Forum as a Young Global Leader.

-Prior to joining PAI, Ms. Ehlers was an Associate Program Officer at the Wallace Global Fund.
-At Wallace she supported a grantmaking portfolio that broke new ground in the fields of sustainable forestry and international financial institution reform, as well as laid the early foundation for philanthropic engagement on climate change.
+Prior to joining PAI, Ms. Ehlers was a grantmaker at the Wallace Global Fund.
+At Wallace she supported a strategic grants portfolio that broke new ground in the fields of sustainable forestry and international financial institution reform, as well as laid the early foundation for philanthropic engagement on climate change.